 Creating a Budget Template

-When you first start using YNAB the concept of only budgeting what you have can be scary, especially when you want to plan ahead.
+When you first start using YNAB, the concept of assigning only the dollars you have right now can feel new and maybe even scary, especially when you want to plan ahead.
 Fear not!
-We're here to help you set up a budget template.
+You can plan ahead while still following the YNAB Method by setting up a budget template.

-A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only budgeting what you have.
-This is an overview, but you can read the whole blog post for more.
+A budget template uses Targets and scheduled transactions to plan for you future expenses.
+A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only assigning the money you have.

 Look at Underfunded